CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

 ## getFlightProfile

 A `flightProfile` is an extension on an `event` detailing the parameters that will be used to generate `drawDefinitions` within the `event`.
 There is an array of `flights` which specify attributes of a draw such as `drawEntries, drawName, drawId, flightNumber` as well as `stage`, which is significant for flights which are only intended to reflect VOLUNTARY_CONSOLATION structures.
 A Voluntary Consolation flight is "linked" to the flight from which competitors originate and will be automatically deleted if the source flight is deleted.
+See examples: [Creating Draws from Flight Profiles](../concepts/events/flights.mdx#creating-draws-from-flight-profiles).

 If a `flight` has already been used to generate a draw, the `drawDefinition` will be returned with the profile.